StephaneBunel/mqs/README.md

 # mqs - MariaDB/MySQL Query Sniper

-mqs is a tool for MariaDB/MySQL that monitor and eventually kill a SQL query that run for too long.
+`mqs` is a tool for MariaDB and MySQL databases.
+Its mission is to kill queries that run for too long.

 ## mqs is flexible

-With mqs the timeout is local to the query, not global to the server.
+`mqs` isn't a fool sniper killing blindly.
+He acts according to your contacts.
+Because you are the best person to know if the request you wrote must be killed after a while, you set yourself the timeout for it.

-  * The developer decides itself if a query needs to be killed or not (avoid to kill INSERT nor UPDATE).
+  * As a query writer, you decide yourself if a query needs to be killed (avoid to kill INSERT nor UPDATE statements).
-  * The timeout is programmable directly given inside the SQL statement.
+  * As a query writer, you decide yourself of the timeout in seconds.

 ## How does it works

-`mqs` connects to the database with a specified uset.
-The user MUST have the PROCESS and SUPER database privileges.
-Once connected to the database `mqs` monitors every running queries looking for SQL statement that starts with a C-style comment containing tags.
+Once `msq` is connected to the database it monitors every running queries looking for SQL statement that starts with a C-style comment.
+When found it acts according to given instructions.

 Let see an example:

 ```
 /* -mqs-timeout=5 */ SELECT bigdata FROM bigtable;
 ```
 Do not add spaces around '='.

-## Available tags
+## Available instructions

   * -mqs-timeout=[integer]